 - Read about the design process of a typical Vox Media site and the role of Chorus in it.

 And here’s a video of Chief Product Officer Trei Brundrett talking about Chorus and how it facilitates communities:

 I hope you’ve enjoyed this Chorus research!
 I’ll keep updating this page.
-Last time I did was on December 4th, 2014.
-Let me know through Twitter or the comments form if you have any questions or suggestions and subscribe to the RSS feed for further updates.
+Let me know through Twitter or the comments form if you have any questions or suggestions.